spree/spree/guides/content/developer/core/orders.md

 ## Addresses

-An order can link to two address objects.
+An order can link to two `Address` objects.
 The shipping address indicates where the order's product(s) should be shipped to.
 This address is used to determine which shipping methods are available for an order.

 The billing address indicates where the user who's paying for the order is located.
 This can alter the tax rate for the order, which in turn can change how much the final order total can be.